 Keep in mind that in some states, durable medical equipment may be subject to a new Medicare cost-saving measure known as the Competitive Bidding Program.
 If you live in a state where competitive bidding applies, you must rent your oxygen therapy equipment from a supplier that is contracted with Medicare to be covered.
 Your health-care provider can let you know if this applies to you and which suppliers you can use in your area.

 Have more questions about oxygen therapy and your Medicare plan options?
 I’m happy to help.
 You can schedule a phone call or request an email by clicking one of the links below, or click the Compare Plans button to see a list of plan options in your area you may qualify for.
 Find out more about me by clicking the “View profile” link below.
-Get immediate help from me or another licensed insurance agent by calling 1-844-847-2660 (TTY users can call 711) Monday through Friday, 8AM to 8PM ET.

 For more information about oxygen therapy, please see:

 “What is Oxygen Therapy?”
 National Heart, Lung, and Blood Institute, last modified February 24, 2012, http://www.nhlbi.nih.gov/health/health-topics/topics/oxt